talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

 ##### 2020-Sem1-CAES-Wvl-OLD
 - 210828_003504
     - First run.
 Didn't stop running (due to the high TimeOut value) so I terminated it.

 - 210902_105758
     - Configuration File change: changed Maximal solver time (Termination.TimeOut)  to 60 from 28800
     - solver took 1m
     - Complete solution found.

 - 210903_204021
     - Configuration File change: changed Stop when a complete solution if found (Termination.StopWhenComplete) to true, and Termination.TimeOut to 300 (from 60)
     - solver took 0.21m (12.64s)
     - Complete solution found.

 - 210903_223248
     - Configuration File change: changed Anonymize XML file (no names) (Xml.ShowNames) to true
     - solver took 0.24m (14.66s)
     - Complete solution found.

+- 210907_091307
+    - Wanted to test the quality of the solution after the initial complete solution is obtained (whether the solution quality increases or decreases) since we solving the Optimization Problem of Student Sectioning (we want an optimized solution, not just the initial complete one)
+        - Wanted to test it on this OLD problem instance where we managed to obtain a complete solution (100% initial allocation).
+Cannot obtain a complete solution in the current problem instance due to availability conflicts in the BIOL103 and BIOL195 courses
+    - Configuration File change (for this solution attempt only): changed Termination.StopWhenComplete to false and Termination.TimeOut to 900
+    (so that the solver will continue running after an  initial complete solution is found and will generate many new solutions)
+    - See this output folder for results
+        - BEST solution value increased very little from initial solution value (maybe because we have already assigned all course request successfully) and later solutions seemed to decrease a little (dipping below 100% allocations) but came up again to 100%, and this cycle continued.
 <br>

 ##### 2020-Sem1-CAES-Wvl